elastic/integrations/packages/mimecast/docs/README.md

 ### DLP Logs

 This is the `mimecast.dlp_logs` dataset.
 These logs contain information about messages that triggered a DLP or Content Examination policy.
-More information about these logs [here] (https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-dlp-logs/).
+More information about [these logs](https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-dlp-logs/).

 An example event for `dlp` looks as following: